 Aneeta: I note that you are now a vegetarian.
 Is this correct?
 I am interested particularly in one aspect this – the transition from eating meat to not eating meat.
 You see, I am in that phase and personally, I think it’s others who have more problem with me being vegetarian.
 Did you face any problems when you made the transition and if you did, how did you overcome this?

 Sandra: Actually, it was easy for me to stop eating meat, etc. After eliminating dairy from my diet, I lost 10 pounds in one month and no longer needed to clear my throat so often.
 I also felt more in sync with my environment and the earth.
-Today, I no longer eat cooked foods – I eat only plant based foods. (veggies, fruits, nuts and seeds).
+Today, I no longer eat cooked foods – I eat only plant based foods and follow only the best purelife keto diet. (veggies, fruits, nuts and seeds).
 Benefits for me – more energy, no bloat or gas, more weight loss and need less sleep.
 I started eating this way over a year ago.
 It is challenging to eat in restaurants that don’t serve a “raw” menu.
 So I usually order a salad with uncooked veggies.
 We have a few restaurants that serve a “raw” menu in San Diego and a strong, growing support community.

 Aneeta: Let’s get to the work you do.
 You are, I understand, a personal coach.
 Please explain this in a little more detail.